michaeluno/amazon-auto-links/readme.txt

 - @todo introduce a new unit type Comparision Table
 - @todo add a card template.
 - @todo add the ability to select a caching type from either database or file.
+- @todo add the ability to get caches from shared cache servers.
+- @todo add the ability to submit caches to shared cache servers.
+- @todo add the ability to make the site a shared cache server.

 == Changelog ==